cruzaljon1990/cruzaljon1990/README.md

 ## Hello, world!

-Hi I'm Aljon Cruz (*mindblendr*).
+Hi I'm Aljon Cruz.
 I'm a backend engineer and a tech enthusiast.

 This profile is still **under construction**.
 I'll be pushing some projects that I'm working on.